-When and how were you first introduced to the BGC Archives?
+When and how were you first introduced to the Wheaton College Billy Graham Center Archives?

-What kinds of research projects have led you to the BGC Archives’ collections?
+What kinds of research projects have led you to the Archives’ collections?

 My Wheaton master’s thesis on former Christianity Today editor Harold Lindsell and the evangelical controversy over biblical inerrancy was my first major research project.
 There was sooo much correspondence!
 Since then, I’ve completed many proxy research jobs for non-resident scholars, covering a variety of collections such as the China Inland Mission and the Fellowship Foundation.

 My Edinburgh PhD thesis research explored ideas popularized in major parachurch youth ministries organized after World War II, including Youth for Christ, InterVarsity Christian Fellowship, and Campus Crusade for Christ.
 The BGCA houses the main collections for the first two organizations and a smaller collection on the latter.

 I’ve also just finished a chapter for an edited volume on the Charismatic Renewal.
 My contribution argues that key neo-evangelicals, still very committed to the Keswick perspective on the spirit-filled life, supported belief in miracles, especially physical healing, and were more open to belief in the gift of tongues than has been acknowledged in the literature.
 For this chapter I’ve used archival material on V. Raymond Edman, President of Wheaton College (1941-65), and Robert Walker, Founder-Editor of Christian Life magazine (1948-86).